zedlopez/ifm/Examples/Flotation.md

 ```

-As we recall from the chapter on activities, "writing a paragraph about..." is an activity; activities are themselves structured as sets of object-based rulebooks.
+As we recall from the chapter on [Activities], "writing a paragraph about..." is an activity; activities are themselves structured as sets of object-based rulebooks.
 The activity "writing a paragraph about" uses three object-based rulebooks (before writing..., for writing..., after writing...).
 We could have made a flotation activity as well, but in general it is overkill to make an activity to make success/failure decisions.
 For that purpose an object-based rulebook is sufficient.